Tyler-Clayton/post-install-config/README.md

 <p>
 <br />
 <br/>
-<h2> That completes this project.
-You have now learned how to set up and configure osTicket! </h2>
+<h2> That completes the set up and configuration of osTicket! </h2>